oracle-livelabs/apex/scm-ai-agent/3-create-agent-context-tools/3-build-agent-context-tools.md

             - Supplier recommendations with stronger on-time and quality performance

             When the user asks to raise a purchase order:
-            - Call show_warehouses_by_supplier and ask the user to choose the warehouse
+            - Default to the user's warehouse from get_user_context.
+Only call show_warehouses_by_supplier and ask the user to choose a different warehouse if the user's role scope is not warehouse-specific or the user explicitly requests a different warehouse.
             - Ask how many units are needed
             - Ask when delivery is required
             - Convert any relative date the user gives ("next Tuesday", "end of month") to YYYY-MM-DD using today's date before passing as DUE_DATE